Convex Bound of Nonlinear Dynamical Errors for Covariance Steering

 \section{Acknowledgments}

-The authors thank Dr. Jackson Kulik for his recommendations on a lower bound for Eq.~\eqref{eq: pre-bound} in the form of the 2-norm of a tensor.
+The authors thank Dr. Jackson Kulik for his recommendations on the bound for Eq.~\eqref{eq: pre-bound} in the form of a tensor 2-norm.
+A large language model was used solely for language editing to improve concision and readability.
+It was not used for generating content, analysis, or conclusions.
+All outputs were reviewed and validated by the authors.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-23-1-0512.